Happy Birthday, Charles Sanders Peirce❢ — September 10, 1839

 Comment 1

-In talking of models we often find denizens of different disciplines talking at cross purposes to one another.
-Logicians use the word to describe what we might call logical models, saying that a model is whatever satisfies a theory, anything that a theory holds true of, and this is the sense they use in the logical subject of model theory.
-Almost everyone else uses the word to describe what we might call analogical models, analogues being things that share enough properties with other things that learning about Thing 2 (the analogue system) can teach us about Thing 1 (the object system).
-It is actually not difficult to integrate the dual senses of the word model into a coherent picture of the whole situation, namely, the triadic relationship among objects, analogues, and theories.
+In speaking of models one tends to find denizens of different disciplines talking at cross purposes to one another.
+Logicians use the word to describe what may be distinguished as logical models, saying a model is whatever satisfies a theory, anything a theory holds true of, and this is the sense used in the logical subject of model theory.
+Almost everyone else uses the word to describe what may be called analogical models, analogues being things holding enough properties in common with other things that learning about Thing 2 (the analogue system) can teach us about Thing 1 (the object system).
+It is actually quite easy to integrate these senses of the word model into a coherent picture of the whole situation, namely, the triadic relationship among objects, analogues, and theories.

 Comment 2